Chiles

 Ancho Chile

 The Ancho chile is a stellar ingredient in Mexican cuisine.
-It is probably the most used dried Chile throughout Mexico and no wonder why: Its flavor is unmatchable.
+It is probably the most used dried Chile throughout Mexico and no wonder why: its flavor is unmatchable.

 The Ancho is the Poblano Chile that has been ripened to a deep red and then dried.
 This concentrates the already exuberant and fruity flavors of the Poblanos.